we-learn-js/js-training/src/slides/DomainDrivenDesign.md

 > When we deal with a single model, the context is implicit.
 We do not need to define it.
 A model should be small enough to be assigned to one team.

 > Mixing all models together within the same Context can lead to ambiguity and confusion.

-> Sometimes, the domain and its model are so big that they require the work of several teams.

 > The main idea is to define the scope of a model, to draw up the boundaries of its context, then do the most possible to keep the model unified.